dribdat/docs/docs/deploy.md

 * `OAUTH_LINK_REGISTER` - (optional) a registration link to your SSO platform.
 * `OAUTH_HELP_REGISTER` - (optional) a short text for the login page.

-You may also wish to disable non-SSO logins using `DRIBDAT_NOT_REGISTER`, or at least enable moderation of non-SSO accounts with `DRIBDAT_USER_APPROVE`.
+You may then wish to disable non-SSO logins using `DRIBDAT_ALLOW_LOGINS` and registrations with `DRIBDAT_NOT_REGISTER` - or at least enable moderation of non-SSO accounts with `DRIBDAT_USER_APPROVE` and an SMTP provider for e-mail activation.

 You can find more advice in the [Troubleshooting](trouble#need-help-setting-up-sso) guide.